-Dialectical behavior therapy (DBT) techniques have been used in treatment of borderline personality disorder (BPD), and there seems to be an inherent logic for their effectiveness.
+Dialectical behavior therapy (DBT) techniques have been used in treatment of bipolar disorder, and there seems to be an inherent logic for their effectiveness.

 Studies Show DBT Treatment Effectiveness